gregorymarkthomas/backstackjs/README.md

 # backstack.js
 ### v1.0
 Javascript/jQuery library to provide a usable mobile-like user-experience for web.
-Create a viewport and tabs in HTML, then apply classes to buttons within your pages to traverse the backstack within the tab.
+Create x number of tabs with their own backstacks of pages to allow users to navigate your web app in a mobile-app-like manner.

 ### Features
 * Users can go forward and back between pages without reloading the whole screen.